christian-ochei/NeuralEngine/README.md

 # Nural

-#### Nural is A small Deep learning framework I built for fast Neural Network creation and evaluation.
+#### Nural is a small Deep learning framework I built for fast Neural Network creation and evaluation.
 This framework is built arround numpy in order to aid fast CPU compute

 #